Are you looking for ways to create a sustainable and more mindful business?

 Last month marked a year of Molly and Tom being in business, and I can’t believe what a journey it has been.

 For those of you who aren’t familiar with our story, Justin and I moved to the UK a year ago, and decided to give this little photography packaging business a go.
-Its’ not our first time in the couplepreneur world.
-We had a wedding stationery & styling company, that we sold just before we moved from South Africa to the UK.
+It’s not our first time in the couplepreneur world.
+We had a wedding stationery & styling company, which we sold just before we moved from South Africa to the UK.

 We have grown so much, both personally and in business this last year; and because we have been running our own business for the past 8 years, we wanted to be more mindful this time about our brand values, message and most importantly about ensuring our personal values translated and were fully intertwined within our business.

-We focused on growing our minds, rather than our wardrobe and Emerson’s toy collection This has opened our eyes to all sorts of things like:
+We focused on growing our minds, rather than our wardrobe and our daughter’s toy collection.
+This has opened our eyes to all sorts of things like:

-- Teaching Emerson to be more mindful about plastic and the amount of waste we produce
+- Teaching daughter to be more mindful about plastic and the amount of waste we produce

 - More conscious mindset, focused on slow living